RajeshBhojwani/spring-boot-elasticsearch/README.md

 }
 ```

-2. GET call for Retrieve all Users
+2. GET call for Retrieve all Users -
 http://localhost:8102/repo/all

-3. Add User setting entry by userId
+3. Add User settings entry by for a userId -
 http://localhost:8102/repo/settings/AWdeQyaoTJbZRlQtLZfL/hobby/chess

+For other apis, check code.